 (Above) A Brother AX-20.

-Until now I hadn’t seen any Brother AX-30 wedges in the wild, nor do I remember seeing any online, so when this one came up locally for $10 AUD I snapped it up, even though one corner of the ribbon cover is snapped, even though I don’t have room for two JP-12x machines (it won’t be taking the place of it’s younger sibling) …
+Until now I hadn’t seen any Brother AX-30 wedges in the wild, nor do I remember seeing many online, so when this one came up locally for $10 AUD I snapped it up, even though the keyboard cover is missing and one corner of the ribbon cover is snapped off.

 What makes this typewriter even less endearing, apart from the screen, the cracked ribbon cover, and a slight yellowing to the plastic, is its missing keyboard cover—however since it’s the same size as the AX-10 (albeit slightly chubbier due to the LCD screen), the keyboard cover of the latter fits just fine …

 Given that the AX-30 has extra function keys and features, it would be nice to have the instruction guide that goes with it.

 Interesting extras …

 (Above) A serial connector (DIN 45326?) allows you (in theory) to use the AX-30 as an input/output device for your computer—should you happen to have the right interface cable and a compatible computer to connect to.

 (Above) What I assume is an impression control switch, located underneath the right-hand side of the platen.